mkchoi212/mkchoi212.github.io/_posts/2017-06-13-globalizing-software-1.md

 ## But something is missing...
 The two features mentioned above allows the app usable in various countries but there's something missing.

 It's almost as if an American car company exports a car to England after only having localized all the buttons in the car.
-No one is going to buy it in England because you know... they drive on the left side of the road and not on the right!
+No one is going to buy it in England because people in England drive on the left side of the road.

 What I'm trying to say is, the UI also has to adapt to the target culture.